vdharshan/DeepBioDiv-MVP/README.md

 ## 🧬 Scientific Terms Explained

 ### **Environmental DNA (eDNA)**
-Think of it like genetic fingerprints left behind by living things.
-When animals, plants, or microbes live in water or soil, they leave tiny bits of their DNA behind.
-Scientists can collect these "genetic breadcrumbs" to find out what species live in an area without actually seeing them!
+Tiny bits of DNA that animals, plants, and microbes leave behind in places like water or soil.
+Scientists collect these traces to detect which species are present without seeing them.

 ### **FASTA Format**
 A simple text format for storing DNA sequences: